BKKBN

 Establishing and maintaining sustainable population growth is a vital issue

-to this country.
+central to the Indonesian goverment.
 It is deeply intertwined with issues of quality of life,

 which in turn play a key role in the stability of the country.